Blastdav/sd-webui-e621-grabber/README.md

 - Updating readme
 - Updated text in the settings page
 - Changed text on labels in extension
+- Added the ability to insert the tags into a specific place in the prompt via <e6grabber>

 ### 11/08/2023
 - First release